-So yo have recorded the current firmware / BIOS info right?
+So you have recorded the current firmware / BIOS info right?
 And you have downloaded the updates – right?
-I have extracted X100SDVF6_A02.zip in the same folder as SUM.
+I have extracted firmware update file in the same folder as SUM.
 Then I used this command to compare what was in the system board and what was in the file.

 sum -i 192.168.9.14 -u ADMIN -p password -c GetBiosInfo –file X10SDVF6.A03